DataDog/IDE-SHEPHERD-extension/README.md

 - **False Positives**: Some legitimate extensions may trigger heuristic rules (e.g., extensions with minimal descriptions)
 - **Manual Review**: High-risk detections should be manually reviewed before taking action
 - **Extension Kind**: IDE Shepherd's monitoring is limited to workspace and ui extensions and doesn't extend to "web"

+### Known Limitations

+- **Activation Event Race Condition**: IDE Shepherd uses `*` activation events to load as early as possible during the IDE startup and patch the Node.js environment.
+In rare cases, smaller extensions with the same activation event may load faster and evade hook instrumentation
+- **Task Blocking Race Condition**: If task verification takes too long, a task may be executed before IDE Shepherd can terminate it.
+This is a timing-dependent limitation of the task blocking mechanism